jas0nmjames/resume/README.md

 ## Journal

+- 2023-09 - Created responsive layout and finished styling in CSS
+- 2023-08 - Created content and foundational styling in HTML & CSS
+- 2023-08 - Finished design in Figma.
+Mobile, Tablet & Desktop
 - 2023-03-16 - Updated DNS.
 Moved management of domain from Wordpress to GoDaddy.
 Domain still tied to Wordpress site.
 Added subdomain in GoDaddy and linked to Netlify
 - 2023-03-15 - Deployed on Netlify
 - 2023-03-15 - Updated readme.